 Contrary to popular belief, not all material on the internet can be freely copied.
-This means if you simply copy an image from Google and republish that image without first checking that copying or sharing is permitted, you could face a demand for payment from the copyright owner asking for fees for the use of the work or in the worst case scenario, legal action for copyright infringement.
+If you simply copy an image from Google and republish it without first checking that copying or sharing is permitted, you could face a demand for payment from the copyright owner or in the worst case scenario, legal action for copyright infringement.

-Works on websites are protected by copyright.
-Some websites allow the content on their sites to be used – look for the Creative Commons sign (CC), for example you can search the web for images made available under Creative Commons licence.
+Some websites allow the content on their sites to be used – look for the Creative Commons sign (CC).

-There are six main Creative Commons licence types.
-Some licences only require that the you attribute the copyright owners, others specify that anything that incorporates the work must be shared under the same terms and conditions, or that the use must be non-commercial.
-More information about Creative Commons licences
+There are six Creative Commons licence types.
+Some licences only require that you attribute the copyright owners, others specify that anything that incorporates the work must be shared under the same terms and conditions, or that the use must be non-commercial.

-A useful resource for finding out whether or not you are free to use that image you found on the Internet can be found on the Your Digital Presence website.
+A useful resource for finding out whether you may use an image you found on the internet is Your Digital Presence.

 Using images other than for teaching in the classroom

 Copying an image from the internet for a departmental presentation or a University of Auckland conference is permitted.
 However, the entitlement does not extend beyond our institution.
-A recording of the presentation either in the form of a power point presentation or recorded lecture cannot be made publicly available or distributed to participants outside the University unless you have the permission of the rights owner.
+A recording of the presentation either in the form of a PowerPoint presentation or recorded lecture may not be made publicly available or distributed to participants outside the University unless you have the permission of the rights owner.

 There is no exception in the Copyright Act, or provision in our licences, which would permit the copying of an image for a presentation outside the University unless you were critiquing or reviewing a work.